 Brooke Warner is the publisher of She Writes Press, a writing coach at Warner coaching, and devoted ally to aspiring writers.
 Brooke is the author of several titles including How To Sell Your Memoir and, her latest Green-light Your Book.

-This is one of my most favourite interviews.
 Brooke and I had the opportunity to discuss everything from promoting your work to building a long-term career as an author and expert.
 This interview is packed full of information you don’t want to miss.
 Listen to the show in the player below and check out a few of the additional after the show questions Brooke answered below!

 After The Show Q&A with Brooke Warner